Wei Xiaoyuan: 2021

-Wei was selected to be an alternate at the summer olympics alongside Luo Rui, He Licheng, Liu Tingting and Qi Qi.
+Wei was selected to be an alternate at the 2020 Olympic Games alongside Luo Rui, He Licheng, Liu Tingting and Qi Qi.

 She competed at the National Games held in September, representing team Guangxi.
 Her provincial team did not make the team finals but Wei contributed the highest score on all 4 events.
 She then qualified for AA finals in 2nd place behind Ou Yushan, Uneven bars final in 2nd behind Fan Yilin and Floor finals in 3rd.
 Wei won All-around gold by less than 0.100 points ahead of Ou Yushan and Luo Rui.
 She also received a bronze medal on uneven bars behind 2-time world champion Fan Yilin and Olympian Lu Yufei.
 Due to a fall on her first tumbling pass and on the double wolf turn, she placed 8th on event finals for floor.

 Wei then competed at the 2021 World Championships, she had a fall on the korbut flip on beam and the 2nd pass on floor but qualified for All-around finals in 7th and Uneven bars final in 2nd, behind Brazil's Rebeca Andrade.
 In the all-around finals, she finished 6th in all-around despite a fall on her uneven bars and a repeated element on floor.
 On event finals, she bounced back from her previous mistakes and won gold on Uneven bars with a score of 14.733.